Walter C. Polson Middle School

 The auditorium updates and improvements make up roughly $2.95 million of the $21 million designated for Polson in the referendum question.
 Those auditorium dollars will go towards new lighting, a new sound system, electrical services, HVAC equipment and ductwork, and other items like new seating.

-The money dedicated to Polson in the referendum total does not address all the issues in the building but it does take care of these big-ticket items that need to be taken care of before items such as window replacement can be considered.
+The money dedicated to Polson in the referendum total does not address all the issues in the building but it does take care of projects that should be taken care of before items such as window replacement can be considered.

-The remaining Polson projects- things like locker room renovations and pavement restoration - are going into the town’s Capital Improvement program and are accounted for over the next 10 years.
-What that means is no, not all of Polson’s needs are addressed in the referendum total, but with the help of the CIP we have a plan to complete all of the Polson projects over the next several years.
+The remaining Polson projects- things like locker room renovations and pavement restoration - are accounted for in the town’s Capital Improvement program over the next 10 years.

 Built in 1960, Polson was built to serve the town as a high school.
 Original construction was 47,800 sq. ft. and several building additions have been made since: